OpenTechSchool/html-css-beginners/source/core/portfolio.rst

 open your console and check from there, try out different width sizes and see what the best width is.
-Of course, the best way to do this work is to crop your image before, knowing the size, with some graphic editing rograms like Photoshop or GIMP but for now that is enough.
+Of course, the best way to do this work is to crop your image before, knowing the size, with some graphic editing programs like Photoshop or GIMP but for now that is enough.

 Time to write your personal presentation!